Exegetical Study Notes

-on the Greek New Testament
+on the Greek Text of the New Testament

-To view the Greek text on this site it is necessary to download the legacy font TekniaGreek.
+Except for PDF files, to view the Greek text on this site it is necessary to download the legacy font TekniaGreek.
 See Notes below.

 2 & 3 John

-The full appropriation of God's promised blessings are ours through faith apart from law-obedience.
+The full appropriation of God's promised blessings are ours through faith

 The Pauline formula, FAITH = RIGHTEOUSNESS = BLESSINGS = WORKS, is established in Romans and Galatians, and to a lesser extent his other letters, as Paul addresses the issue of nomism.
 Nomism (pietism), the heresy promoted by the members of the circumcision party, the Judaizers, is the belief that, although a person is justified by faith, law-obedience is essential both to restrain sin and shape holiness (sanctify) for the full appropriation of God's promised blessings.
 Against this, Paul contends that "the righteous out of faith will live", and this "apart from works of the law", Rom.3:28.
 For Paul, holiness / righteousness, and thus the full appropriation of the promised blessings of the covenant, is possessed in union with Christ on the basis of faith (Christ's faithfulness and our faith response), and this apart from law-obedience.
 Works / law-obedience is but the natural fruit of faith, and to this end Paul encourages us to be what we are in Christ.